omisego-network-community/ON.Community-Governance-/README.md

 * **ETHEREUM COMMUNITY CODE OF CONDUCT**

-The following have assented to these organizing principles to initiate a Chaordic Commons as the OMG Network Community ("ONC" or "ON.Community"):
+The following have assented to these organizing governance materials to initiate a Chaordic Commons as the OMG Network Community ("ONC" or "ON.Community"):

 * **Ross Campbell** // *OMGPool*